Sometimes you want something sweet.

 That’s when you make these yummy lil’ No-Bake Coconut Date Bites.

-They’re super easy to make – less than 5 minutes!
+They’re super easy to make – takes less than 5 minutes!
 They’re healthy, high in fiber, low in sugar, and full of good stuff like antioxidants and iron.
 They are also gluten-free and vegan.
 Did I mention they’re very good for you?

 - If dates are very hard, place in saucepan with 2 scant tablespoons water, cover, bring to boil, and then remove from heat.
 If dates are soft, go to step 2.